 It involves the process of Labor Market Testing in which the sponsoring employer will need to provide genuine evidence that they have made attempts to recruit for the nominated position from the local labor market.
 Although certain labor market testing restrictions do apply in this regard.

 Minimum Market Salary:

 Another criteria for TSS visa is that employers are required to meet the minimum market salary requirements.
 Employers are obliged to meet the current industry rates in Australia.
 This requirements is specifically known as the Australian Market Salary Rate (AMSR).
 In addition to this, the salary must also be above the Territory Skilled Migration Income Threshold (TSMIT).

 In this requirement, employers who are nominating a worker for a TSS visa are required to pay a contribution to the Skilling Australian Fund that has been established by the Federal Government and Department of Home Affairs.
 At the current moment, the amount of contribution is $1200 per year or part year for businesses who have an annual turnover of less than $10 million and/or a contribution of $1,800 per year for any other business, the contribution is payable in full at the time of the nomination application.

 Certain occupations have caveats associated with them, which means that if a business wishes to be nominated in a particular occupation that has a caveat, there are further requirements that have to be met.

-In order to further gain assistance regarding this new visa type and if you want free one-on-one consultations, Vision Consultants Australia (education agent, migration agent) can provide expert education and migration consultancy and visa services.
+In order to further gain assistance regarding this new visa type and if you want free one-on-one consultations, Vision Consultants : Migration Agent & Education Consultants in Australia can provide expert education and migration consultancy and visa services.
 Unparalleled service standards have given us an industry feat of best education agent and migration agent in Australia.
 Our team of MARA registered agents is always there to guide you.